networkx/networkx/doc/source/reference/api_changes.rst

 add_edges_from()
 ^^^^^^^^^^^^^^^^
-   Now can take list or iterator of either two tuples (u,v), three tuples (u,v,data) or a mix of both.
+   Now can take list or iterator of either 2-tuples (u,v), 3-tuples (u,v,data) or a mix of both.

    Now has data keyword parameter (default 1) for setting the edge data for any edge in the edge list that is a 2-tuple.